 and reuses the name of the decorated function for it.
 Generators are the

 fundamental objects in MyHDL, and we will say much more about them further on.

-In MyHDL, we create an instance of a hardware module by calling the
+In MyHDL, we create an instance of a hardware block by calling the

 With concurrency comes the problem of deterministic communication.
 Hardware

 languages use special objects to support deterministic communication between